 It should be obvious to all of us that networks are not static.
-This has always been true but the advent of cloud and DevOps have accelerated the speed at which networks change.
-Although the cloud and DevOps have certainly increased our companies Agility and in many ways lead to simplified network deployments etc they have also lead to management complexity because there are now so many “more cooks are in the kitchen” so to speak.
-This poses the question of how anyone or any organization can ensure that a logging solution be it Splunk, Elastic, IBM, Sumo Logic, etc be effective in a modern networking environment past initial install.
+This has always been true, but the advent of cloud and DevOps have accelerated the speed at which networks change.
+Although the cloud and DevOps have certainly increased our company's agility and in many ways lead to simplified network deployments. they have also led to management complexity because there are now so many “more cooks are in the kitchen,” so to speak.
+This poses the question of how anyone or any organization can ensure that a logging solution - be it Splunk, Elastic, IBM, Sumo Logic, etc. - can be effective in a modern networking environment past the initial installation.

-The answer to both questions is that you need a tool that does automated Network discovery and is able to create updated snapshots multiple times a day without impacting the network, then translate that discovery and snapshot information into a visual reference (Logical network map overlayed into a physical network map).
-This same tool then needs to be able to run assurance rule like does this device that's acting like a core router (a device type in the right location that we have pre-determined needs to log) send its logs to the SIEM if not alert for review …
+The answer to both questions is that you need a tool that does automated network discovery and is able to create updated snapshots multiple times a day without impacting the network, then translate that discovery and snapshot information into a visual reference (a logical network map overlayed into a physical network map).
+This same tool then needs to be able to run assurance rules, as does this device that's acting like a core router (a device type in the right location that we have pre-determined needs to log) send its logs to the SIEM if not alerted for review.

-I have worked in several large environments where we spent millions of Dollars on our SIEMS one of the key things we were missing was an assurance platform to help with initial setup and continued management.
+I have worked in several large environments where we spent millions of dollars on our SIEMs.
+One of the key things we were missing was an assurance platform to help with initial setup and continued management.